Rear services

+The great emblem of the Rear Services of the Russian Armed Forces instituted on December 31, 2004.

 Rear services were those agencies in Warsaw Pact and Soviet style military forces concerned with military logistics and support.
 The Rear Services supplied the armed forces with ammunition, fuel, spare parts, food, clothing, and other material.
 They included the Central Military Medical Administration.
 Usually a deputy minister of defence served as chief of Rear Services for the armed forces.
 Rear Services encompasses mainly the Rear Services' Staff, several main and central departments and other services.